You can solve more problems than you think by installing or fixing a slow or self-closing toilet seat.

-In most cases, a slow close seat that is coming down too fast just needs to be cleaned.
+In other cases, a slow close seat that is coming down too fast just needs to be cleaned.
 This means from the inside out.

 Over time, particles from usage can become lodged in and around the moving parts of the hinge.